huggingface/transformers/docs/source/add_new_model.rst

 very complex and does not offer a simple way to decompose the model into its subcomponents.
 For such libraries, one often relies on verifying print statements.

-No matter which strategy, you choose, the recommended procedure is often the same in that you should start to debug the starting layers at first and the ending layers at last.
+No matter which strategy you choose, the recommended procedure is often the same in that you should start to debug the starting layers first and the ending layers last.

 It is recommended that you retrieve the output, either by print statements or subcomponent functions, of the following layers in the following order: